Marco Manfredi

 Marco Manfredi (Freiburg, 18 September 1997) is an Italian rugby union player.

-His usual position is as a Hooker and he currently plays for Zebre in Pro14.
+His usual position is as a Hooker and he currently plays for Northampton Saints in English Premiership Rugby.

 From 2016 to 2018 he played with Espoirs team of Montpellier Hérault.
 Under contract with Top10 team Calvisano, for 2017–18 Pro14 season, he named as Permit Player for Zebre in Pro 14.

+He played with Italian team Zebre Parma in United Rugby Championship from summer 2019 to 2023–24 season.